oysvendsen/oo_boot_camp_2021-05-03_kotlin/README.md

 Checkout this skeleton to start.

 Create a new Kotlin project using Java...
 Kotlin/JVM.
+There are many Kotlin alternatives, including under Kotlin and Gradle.
+Use the Kotlin option under Java instead.
 Target the directory just imported from github.
 Override the module defaults to create *exercises* as the default module, placing it as a subdirectory.